AukiJuanDiaz/SchiffeVersenken/README.md

 - Modelle entpacken
 - Prerequisites: nur java

+### Build it yourself

 What things you need to install the software and how to install them

+Dependencies for the following libraries are used

 ```
 Give examples